johnssproul/RepeatProfiler/gettingstarted.md

 ###### Explanation:
 - 'repeatprof' is the program
-- 'profile' is the command that directs the program to generate profiles
+- 'profile' is the command that directs the program to generate profiles (see other command options below)
 - '-p' indicates the input reads are paired
 - 'Refs.fa' specifies the FASTA files containing reference sequences (located in the current directory in this example) – '/RepeatProfilerData/Test1' specifies the path of the directory containing input read files